maxmarcon/live_select/README.md

   end
   ```

-Refer to the [online documentation](https://hexdocs.pm/live_select/LiveSelect.html) for the nitty-gritty details.
+Refer to the [module documentation](https://hexdocs.pm/live_select/LiveSelect.html) for the nitty-gritty details.

 ## Showcase app